UNCLASSIFIED (U)

 (Applies to Foreign Service and Civil Service Employees)

-(2) When circumstances permit, requests for sick leave must be submitted to the official authorized to grant leave in advance of absence;
+a.
+When circumstances permit, requests for sick leave via written application must be submitted to the official authorized to grant leave in advance of the absence (i.e., not the same day as the absence):

-(3) Permission for leave for nonemergency medical, dental, or optical examination or treatment must be obtained from the approving official before an employee takes sick leave.
-In a medical emergency, the employee must attempt to advise his or her leave-approving official (or designated representative) of the situation as soon as possible on the day of the absence, if possible.
-If neither the approving official nor the designated representative is present to approve the leave request, the employee must leave a message giving a telephone number where he or she can be reached;
+(2) In a medical emergency, the employee must attempt to advise the leave-approving official (or designated representative) of the situation as soon as practicable, on the day of the absence, if possible.
+If neither the authorizing official nor the designated representative is present to approve the leave request, the employee must contact the authorizing official via written communication (e.g., email) and/or by voicemail and provide a telephone number where the employee can be reached.
+The employee must submit a written application for sick leave no later than two workdays after returning to duty; and

-(4) All requests for sick leave because of exposure of the employee or a family member to a communicable disease must be supported by a certificate from a health authority that reflects the actual period of quarantine, isolation, or restriction of movement; and
+(4) All requests for sick leave because of exposure of the employee or a family member to a communicable disease must be supported by a certificate from a health authority that has jurisdiction or by the employee’s health care provider that reflects the employee’s actual period of quarantine, isolation, or restriction of movement; and

-(5) When caring for a family member with a serious health condition, a medical certificate or other administratively acceptable evidence as to the reason for the absence is required (see 3 FAH-1 H-3426).
+(5) When caring for a family member with a serious health condition, a medical certificate or other administratively acceptable evidence as to the reason for the absence is required (see 3 FAH-1 H-3426); and

 b.
-Authorizing officials for current and cumulative sick leave:
+Authorizing officials for accrued and cumulative sick leave:

-(1) Chiefs of mission, principal officers (State) and USAID mission directors or representatives, may approve sick leave on his or her own behalf;
+(1) Chiefs of mission, principal officers (State) and USAID mission directors or representatives, may approve sick leave on their own behalf;

 (2) The principal officer (Commerce) reports leave in excess of one workweek to headquarters, Office of Foreign Service-Human Resources;